Linear channels and session types

 send (p x) c

-We know play the same game, this time for binary integer operations.
+We now play the same game, this time for binary integer operations.
 The type of the protocol is

 type IntBinOp = !Int ; !Int ; ?Int